Are you a solo/small firm lawyer who needs legal ethics advice or an ethics opinion to make sure you are on the right course?

 Wouldn’t you like to discuss your ethical issues with an experienced ethics attorney who would listen to your concerns, review your documents, and calm your anxiety?
 Would a written personalize ethics opinion increase your confidence in the ethical decisions you make?

 Every lawyer should have an ethics attorney they can call on for advice and counsel.
+Loss Risk Managing Partners sometimes need an objective assessment of a complex ethics issue.
 Even if you and/or Ms. Wood decide that she is not the right ethics partner for you and your firm, it is recommended that you seek ethics counsel to reduce your risk of becoming the subject of a disciplinary or malpractice claim.
 The time and expense of that early consultation will pale in comparison to the time and expense you will incur to defend your career and your reputation.